garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Estimate Confidence Intervals.md

 	- Conclude: statistically significant difference between $M\tiny 1$ & $M\tiny 2$
 - Otherwise, conclude that any difference is by chance

+## General idea
-Take a sample of performance of both models, calculate the mean & variances
+1. Take a sample of performance of both models
+2. Calculate the mean & variances
+3. Calculate t-value
+4. Compare t-value to store t-values
+5. Check if significant differences